anime-recommendations

 - Anime cafés serve up themed food and drinks that make your favorite characters feel real.

-- You’ll find the most popular cafés in big cities, and they love doing limited-time collabs.
+- You’ll find the most popular cafés in big cities, and they love doing limited-time collaborations.

 - Planning ahead and picking your timing makes the whole experience smoother.